chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 what we have to resort to in America as well, but there's an option we could try first.

-<b>FOMO</b> is the new, as-yet-untried option.
+<b>FOMO</b> is the new, unproven option.
 Companies are herd animals.
 Look
 how quickly every company in the industry became an AI company.
 Eighteen months ago, Nvidia was still [talking about the metaverse](https://www.youtube.com/watch?v=egHs3Yc7jUY#t=1m50s).
 At the